-ABBOTSFORD HOUSE - The former home of famed author Sir Walter Scott, Abbotsford was created around 200 years ago on the banks of the River Tweed.
-The house was the culmination of Scott's creative ambitions as a writer and the fount of his inspiration.
-See the objects which lead to the writing of his greatest poems and novels and explore the beautiful formal gardens and tranquil woodlands.
+Abbotsford - the former home of famed author Sir Walter Scott.
+Abbotsford was created around 200 years ago on the banks of the River Tweed The house was the culmination of Scott's creative ambitions as a writer and the fount of his inspiration.
+See objects which lead to the writing of his greatest poems and novels and explore the beautiful formal gardens and tranquil woodlands.